johnjoseph10/System-Design/Common/redis.sorted.set.md

 - Each value is unique.
 - Each value has a score (floating-point).
 - Sorted by score, either ascending or descending.
+- A ZSET is Redis’s name for a Sorted Set data structure.

 ---